paul-go/Truth/Reflex/Readme.md

 A **branch** is a grouping construct that may have other branches, or leaves.
 Branches are created by calling functions on the namespace object.
 These branch functions are infinitely nestable, and [variadic](https://en.wikipedia.org/wiki/Variadic_function).
 In the ReflexML library, a branch is a [HTMLElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement) object.

+A **stem** is an object that attaches to a branch, but does not contain any further branches below it.

-A **leaf** is a region of content.
+A **leaf** is a special kind of stem that refers to a region of content.
 Leafs are created by using the template literal syntax over the library's namespace object ``ns`content` ``.
 The way "content" is defined is library-specific.
 For example, in the ReflexML library, a leaf is a [Text](https://developer.mozilla.org/en-US/docs/Web/API/Text) object.

 A **recurrent function** is simply a function that may be attached to some branch (and not a leaf), that may be called multiple times while connected.